sixeyed/docker-windows-workshop/part-6.md

 Restart-Service docker
 ```

+When the Docker service restarts, it will restart all the application containers because they were created with the `restart` option.

-On the local VM you use the `docker` commands in the same way, but on a remote machine (or through another container), you can connect to the Docker engine securely with mutual TLS.
+On the local VM you use the `docker` commands in the same way, but on a remote machine (or through another container), you can now connect to the Docker engine securely with mutual TLS.

 ## <a name="2"></a>Step 2.
 Prepare Jenkins